ddd-crew/como-prep-canvas/README.md

 **Why it matters:**
 A definition of success for a workshop is crucial because it clarifies the objectives, outlining what the workshop aims to achieve.
 It guides the planning process, helping to design the format and activities to meet specific goals.
 It also provides a way to measure progress and evaluate the workshop's effectiveness.
 Ultimately, having a clear definition of success enhances focus, keeping discussions and activities centered on achieving the desired results.

 It aligns participants by ensuring everyone understands the purpose and expected outcomes, providing a baseline so all enter the workshop on the same page.
 This should be shared beforehand and at the start of the workshop.
-Being aware of participants' potential fears and motivations is also beneficial (see more in section [5.3 Individual goals, benefits and motivation, (Potential) fears, hidden agendas & politics](#53-individual-goals-benefits-and-motivation-potential-fears-hidden-agendas--politics)).
+Being aware of participants' potential fears and motivations is also beneficial (see more in section [5.2 Participants](#52-participants)).

 **Examples:**
 - A shared understanding of the “Order Fulfillment” domain and key events and a clear way forward.